Cheesy Chicken Broccoli Curry Casserole (Video)

 - 1 tsp dried thyme

-- water or chicken stock to cover the chicken while cooking.
-(Can also use 4-5 cups shredded rotisserie chicken.)
+- water or chicken stock to cover the chicken while cooking. (see notes)

 - 6 cups bite-sized broccoli pieces